ivoberger/ivoberger.com/data/posts/prevent-self-reporting-plausible-analytics.md

 ## Wrap

 And that's it.
-A simple solution fire-and-forget solution.
-Just beware that this won't work if you want to count visitors on subdomain towards your main domain.
-In that case you'll either need to modify the `onload` callback to handle that case or just [add it as a separate page in Plausible](https://plausible.io/docs/add-website).
-Plausible billing works completely off total page view over all your sites, so there's so extra cost to extra sites.
+A simple fire-and-forget solution.
+Just beware that this won't work if you want to count visitors on subdomain towards your primary domain.
+In that case you'll either need to modify the `onload` callback or just [add it as a separate page in Plausible](https://plausible.io/docs/add-website).
+Plausible billing works with total page views over all your sites, so there's so extra cost when adding sites.